Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 #### Response Format

 The response follows the [standard format](#response-formatting).
-However, the request returns a failure response if it does not have the specified ledger _even if it successfully instructed the `casinocoind` server to start retrieving the ledger_.
+However, the request returns a failure response if it does not have the specified ledger _even if it successfully instructed the `stoxumd` server to start retrieving the ledger_.

-**Note:** To retrieve a ledger, the casinocoind server must have a direct peer with that ledger in its history.
-If none of the peers have the requested ledger, you can use the [`connect` command](#connect) or the `fixed_ips` section of the config file to add CasinoCoin's full-history server at `ws01.casinocoin.org` and then make the `ledger_request` request again.
+**Note:** To retrieve a ledger, the stoxumd server must have a direct peer with that ledger in its history.
+If none of the peers have the requested ledger, you can use the [`connect` command](#connect) or the `fixed_ips` section of the config file to add Stoxum's full-history server at `ws01.stoxum.org` and then make the `ledger_request` request again.

 A failure response indicates the status of fetching the ledger.
 A successful response contains the information for the ledger in a similar format to the [`ledger` command](#ledger).